sstelfox/stelfox.net/content/notes/linux/sshd.md

 ## Firewall Adjustments

-My default [IPTables][1] firewall already has the following rules in place to allow access to SSH by default while still providing a modicum of protection from attackers.
+My default IPTables firewall already has the following rules in place to allow access to SSH by default while still providing a modicum of protection from attackers.